 Safe and unsafe foods for rabbits

 Safe rabbit foods centre on unlimited grass hay, a variety of suitable leafy greens, and small amounts of pellets.
-Unsafe foods include chocolate, avocado, onion and garlic, most human snacks, and high-sugar or starchy treats, plus many ornamental plants.
+Unsafe foods include chocolate, avocado, onion and garlic, most human snacks, and high-sugar or starchy snacks, plus many ornamental plants.
 If your rabbit eats something unsafe, call a rabbit-savvy vet for advice — some foods are dangerous even in small amounts, and rabbits cannot vomit them back up.

 Fast answer for owners